 - Add the melted chocolate and almond flour and mix until you have a thick, smooth batter.

-- Line a rectangular baking tin or small casserole dish with baking / parchment paper.
+- Line a rectangular baking tin or small casserole dish with parchment paper.
 Cut the paper to size so that it covers the bottom and two sides of the dish.
 Grease the two remaining sides.

 - Let the brownies cool before you remove them from the baking tin.
 They will be VERY soft when warm, but firm up as they cool down.